-Updating a first aid kit for traveling light.
+Updating a first aid kit for travelling light.

 This non-travel time is a great time to go through your first aid kit.

-My first aid kit has pain medication, antihistamines (I get hayfever), anti-diarrhea medication, plasters for blisters and cuts, and a small range of dressings for wounds.
+My first aid kit has pain medication, antihistamines (I get hay-fever), anti-diarrhoea medication, plasters for blisters and cuts, and a small range of dressings for wounds.
 I also carry some rehydration tablets for flights and if I get sick.

 Many of these items I hardly use, so I went through them to check they hadn't expired.
 The ones that were near expiring I put into our family first aid kit so they get used.
 And I've now got a list of items in the kit that I need to replace.